 You will find lots of helpful information about how to do a risk assessment (not COVID specific) on the Health and Safety Executive Website, in addition to a template to use and case studies.

-There is also a helpful document written by HSE about working safely during the Coronavirus pandemic.
+There is also a helpful document written by HSE about biosafety at work.